MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/mac-support-license.md

 Click the **X** symbol and an **Action Needed** prompt should pop up.
 Clicking the **Action Needed** prompt will bring up the following licensing error message:

 :::image type="content" source="images/no-license-found.png" alt-text="Screenshot that shows a licensing error for Microsoft Defender for Endpoint on macOS shield." lightbox="images/no-license-found.png":::

 ### Message:

 When you click the **x** symbol, you might options as shown in the following screenshot:

 :::image type="content" source="images/x-symbol-menu-items.png" alt-text="The option listed when you click on the x symbol." lightbox="images/x-symbol-menu-items.png":::

-When you click **Action needed**, you get the message as described in the following screenshot:
+When you click **Action needed**, you get the following error message:

+**No license found**

+**Looks like your organization does not have a license for Microsoft 365 Enterprise** **subscription.**

+**Contact your administrator for help.**

+The following screenshot shows how this error message is shown on the screen:

 :::image type="content" source="images/license-not-found-message.png" alt-text="The message stating that there is no license for Microsoft 365 Enterprise subscription." lightbox="images/license-not-found-message.png":::

-You will encounter this message in a different way: In the terminal, if you enter **mdatp health** without the double quotes, you might see the warning as shown in the following screenshot:
+You'll encounter this message in a different way: In terminal, if you enter **mdatp health** without the double quotes, you might see the warning as shown in the following screenshot:

 :::image type="content" source="images/no-license-found-warning.png" alt-text="The license-not-found message when using the terminal." lightbox="images/no-license-found-warning.png":::

 Or if you type "mdatp health" in the terminal without the double quotes, you might see the following warning:

-### Message:
+### Message

 ATTENTION: No license found.
 Contact your administrator for help.\
 healthy: false\
 health_issues: [“missing license”]\
 licensed: false

-### Cause:
+### Cause

 You deployed and/or installed the Microsoft Defender for Endpoint on macOS package ("Download installation package"), but might not have run the configuration script ("Download onboarding package") that contains the license settings.

-You can also encounter this error when the Microsoft Defender for Endpoint on macOS agent isn't up to date or if you have not assigned a license to the user.
+You can also encounter this error when the Microsoft Defender for Endpoint on macOS agent isn't up to date or if you haven't assigned a license to the user.

-### Solution:
+### Solution

-Depending on the deployment management tool used, please follow the instructions to onboard the package (register the license) as documented here:
+Depending on the deployment management tool used, follow the instructions to onboard the package (register the license) as documented here:

 1. Depending on the deployment management tool used, follow the tool-specific instructions to onboard the package (register the license) as described in the following table: